Tehes/nba-spielplan/README.md

   - Adds a direct NBA.com or WNBA.com recap link for finished games, opening the official game recap externally.
   - Uses static HTML templates for fast client‑side rendering.
-  - Works offline if the data was previously cached.

 - **Excitement meter (german: Spannungsmeter)**
   - Calculates an excitement score (0–100) for finished games from play-by-play closeness, lead